-In certain situations, you may need to uninstall the PEM server, install it again, and reconfigure the PEM server.
+In some situations you may need to uninstall the PEM server, install it again, and then reconfigure the server.
 Use the following commands in the given sequence:

 1. Use the following command to remove the PEM server configuration and uninstall: